Michael Moore (Scottish politician): Private Member's Bill

 In 2014, he came second in a ballot to determine who could first introduce a Private Member's Bill, behind his LibDem colleague Andrew George.
 Moore pledged to introduce a bill committing the UK Government to devote a minimum of 0.7 per cent of its national income to international aid.

 The Bill passed successfully through all stages in the House of Commons and House of Lords, under the title of the International Development (Official Development Assistance Target) Bill 2014-15 and received Royal Assent as the International Development (Official Development Assistance Target) Act 2015 on 26 March 2015.

 2015 Election

 At the 2015 election, Moore stood for the fifth time in the Berwickshire, Roxburgh and Selkirk constituency.
 He lost it in the SNP landslide of that election, coming behind the SNP and Conservatives, receiving only 18.7% of the votes cast, compared to 45.4% in 2010.

 Post-Politics

 Moore now works as the Chief Executive of British Private Equity and Venture Capital Association (BVCA).
-He was formerly (from 2015-2019) a Senior Adviser at PwC, where he worked in Deals and also supported the firm’s Regional leadership.
+He was formerly (from 2015 to 2019) a Senior Adviser at PwC, where he worked in Deals and also supported the firm's Regional leadership.
 Since 2016, he has also been the chairman of Borders Book Festival.

 He now lives in Darnick in the Scottish Borders, with his wife and two children.